cevoaustralia/aws-google-auth/CONTRIBUTING.md

 * the code is clean and understandable
 * the pull request would merge cleanly

+### Unit Tests

+If you're adding new functionality to the code base, please make sure you add a corresponding unit test in the tests/ directory.

+The project's unit tests can be run using [tox](https://tox.wiki/en/latest/).
+A container to use for testing can be built using the following steps:

+1. Spin up a container using ubuntu:latest: `docker run -it ubuntu:latest`
+2. Add a few of prerequisite packages: `apt -y update && apt -y install git python3 tox`
+3. Clone the repository: `git clone https://github.com/cevoaustralia/aws-google-auth.git`
+4. Navigate to the directory and run tox: `cd aws-google-auth && tox`

+Running tox without any arguments will run flake8 and the full test suite!

 ## Issues

 Issues are also very welcome!
 Please try and make sure that: